 Through Balticoro, the Baltic people living in Hamburg have the opportunity to sing in their native languages and to maintain this tradition.
 The composition of the choir is international.
 It consists of music-loving Latvian, Lithuanian, Estonian and German singers.

 After Gints Rācenis regrettably gave up the musical direction of the choir in September 2021, the members of Balticoro reorganised themselves and set up a project for 2022, the participation in the Latvian Song Festival in Esslingen.

-Currently, a choir weekend is held once a month under the direction of Ēriks Kravalis, a professional choir director from Riga (click here for dates), in order to be fit for participation in the Latvian Song Festival in Esslingen (16-19 June 2022).
-We are supported by the Latvian Association Hamburg, the Embassy of the Republic of Latvia in the Federal Republic of Germany and the Latvian Ministry of Foreign Affairs.
+Under the direction of Ēriks Kravalis, a professional choir director from Riga, regular choir weekends were held in the first half of 2022 to be fit for participation in the Latvian Song Festival in Esslingen (16-19 June 2022).
+We were supported by the Latvian Association Hamburg, the Embassy of the Republic of Latvia in the Federal Republic of Germany and the Latvian Ministry of Foreign Affairs.

 After the summer break, we have started regular weekly choir rehearsals again in September 2022 under new direction.

 We are looking forward to rehearsing with Andis Paegle, cantor at the Ev.-Luth. parish in Bargteheide, and hope for many new projects.

 Andis Paegle, born and raised in Riga, attended the Cathedral Choir School in Riga and studied 'Choral Conducting' at the Music Academy.
 Even then, numerous music trips took him to Moscow, St. Petersburg, Armenia and East Berlin, later also to England and Australia.